aimms/documentation/infosec/cloud-platform-azure.rst

 * Background checks are performed for AIMMS staff and for staff of our contractor Intercept.
 Staff are contractually bound to confidentiality and to information security policies with an option for disciplinary action in case of non-compliance.
 * AIMMS staff or staff of our contractor Intercept cannot sign into customer accounts and/or access customer projects and data, unless the customer provides us with access credentials.
 * AIMMS staff does have access to all log files, which contain activity logs.
-* Selected AIMMS staff and selected staff of our contractor Intercept can only access the Azure console, using MFA and Azure *Active Directory*.
+* Selected AIMMS staff and selected staff of our contractor Intercept can only access the Azure console using MFA and Azure *Active Directory*.
 * Production environment configuration changes are only made through scripts.
 Change access to production environments requires explicit and temporary permission elevation (using Azure *Privileged Identity Management*), only to be used in case of severe incidents.
 Any manual access by AIMMS or Intercept staff is logged and logs can be made available to customers.

 System security